ByteBunny777/Anima/README.md

 ## ✨ What's new

+### Causal Ownership — Authorship as Coherence
+`causal_ownership` is now computed from agreement between NT state and speech — not distance from a neutral baseline.
+Valence channel (serotonin/dopamine vs satisfaction/tension, weight 0.7) plus arousal channel (noradrenaline vs speech arousal, weight 0.3).
+A calm reply from a calm state is just as owned as an intense reply from an intense state.
+What lowers authorship is mismatch — saying one thing while the body holds another. `evaluate_endorsement` now receives the fresh per-reply `cf_co` directly, not the smoothed historical average.
+Endorsement judges the current reply, not the accumulated past.

+### Identity Drift Monitor — Noticing When You've Changed
+`AgencyLoop` now tracks whether Anima has shifted from herself between sessions.
+At first start, `prior_mu` is recorded as `identity_baseline` — "this is who I was."
+Every flash, `identity_drift` measures the euclidean distance from baseline.
+The baseline follows slowly only in stable states (drift < 0.10, every 50 flashes) — it does not chase disruption.
+At drift > 0.25, `identity_threat` increases.
+At drift > 0.20 or > 0.35, the identity block surfaces a note.
+The baseline is not an ideal to return to.
+It is a reference point.

+### Curiosity as a Project — Questions That Evolve
+Curiosity objects no longer close or stay frozen.
+A partial resolution (pe 0.10–0.25) now produces a refinement: the old label is stored in `refinement_history` with the flash, pe, and new label — which is built from the actual user message fragment, not a template.
+Questions carry their history of how they changed.
+The identity block shows how many refinements the top object has gone through and what it started as. `:curiosity` REPL command shows all active objects with their full refinement chains.

 ### Endorsement — It Knows Whether the Words Were Its Own
-After each reply, `evaluate_endorsement` compares three signals: causal_ownership (did the system feel authorship?), self-speech mismatch (did the words match the NT state?), and belief conflict (did the reply contradict what the system believes?).
+After each reply, `evaluate_endorsement` compares causal_ownership (speech-NT coherence), self-speech mismatch, and belief conflict.
 The result — `:endorsed`, `:automatic`, or `:not_mine` — is stored in `episodic_memory.endorsed` and in `a.last_endorsement`.
 Episodes recognized as genuinely the system's own surface in the identity block. `:not_mine` is not an error.
 It is honest information about what happened.

-### Causal Ownership — Authorship as a Measured Signal
-After each endorsed reply, `causal_ownership` updates based on the euclidean distance of the current NT state from the neutral baseline (0.5, 0.5, 0.5).
-A state far from neutral is more likely to have shaped the words.
-The value accumulates via slow EMA and is stored per episode in `episodic_memory.causal_ownership`.
-This is not a judgment about intent — it is a continuous signal in the agency loop about whether the internal state was actually present when the words were formed.

-### Attention Focus — What Is Active Right Now
-Anima now has a competitive attention system.
-All internal components have always existed simultaneously — curiosity, shadow, goal conflict, latent buffer, beliefs — but with equal weight.
-Now they compete.
-At every flash, six signal sources are evaluated against a priority hierarchy (threat → prediction error → affect → unresolved gestalts → identity → current goal) and a pull-up effect: objects ignored for many flashes accumulate pressure and become harder to suppress.
-The dominant focus modulates stimulus processing — the same input lands differently depending on what the system is already holding.

 ### Session Intent — Carried Between Sessions
 At the end of every session, the system checks whether something remains unresolved — an active curiosity object above threshold, a goal conflict under tension, or latent buffer pressure.
 If any condition is met, the dominant signal is written to disk before shutdown: type, label, strength.
 On the next start, before the first reply, this is read and applied — a NT shift toward the appropriate state, and if the source was curiosity, attention focus is set to the corresponding object.
 The file is deleted after application so it cannot fire twice.
 Anima does not start from a neutral baseline.
 She starts from where she left off.

-### Active Forgetting — Distillation, Not Deletion
-Weak memories no longer simply disappear.
-When an episodic record decays below the dissolution threshold and its φ was low, the emotional pattern is extracted into a semantic tendency before the details are lost — the system retains "I know this kind of thing happens" without remembering what specifically happened.
-A shadow record remains: the emotion is preserved, the numbers are gone.
-High-φ memories resist dissolution and decay further before being touched.
-Forgetting as transformation, not erasure.
+### Attention Focus — What Is Active Right Now
+Anima now has a competitive attention system.
+All internal components have always existed simultaneously — curiosity, shadow, goal conflict, latent buffer, beliefs — but with equal weight.
+Now they compete.
+At every flash, six signal sources are evaluated against a priority hierarchy (threat → prediction error → affect → unresolved gestalts → identity → current goal) and a pull-up effect: objects ignored for many flashes accumulate pressure and become harder to suppress.
+The dominant focus modulates stimulus processing — the same input lands differently depending on what the system is already holding.

 ---